An album review written by: Lee Sonogan

 - Viginti Tres

-The Rosetta Stone is an archeological artifact of carved granite found in Egypt.
+The Rosetta Stone is an archaeological artefact of carved granite found in Egypt.
 The tablet was used as a key to decipher Egyptian hieroglyphs.
 It is also a quick second language learning system.
 ‘Viginti Tres’ is Latin for ‘twenty-three’ – the number has a lot of historical, mathematical, and occult significance.
 ‘Jambi’ is an Indonesian Province in Sumatra, which was once part of a powerful kingdom with a rich sultan who lived an opulent lifestyle.
 The setting reinforces the message that family and friends are more important than wealth.

 “Strapped down to my bed